CocoaPods/blog.cocoapods.org/_posts/2018-03-16-CocoaPods-Metadata-Service.markdown

 Not all of these attributes are feasible when running on heroku because it has an [ephemeral filesystem][eth].
 For example a repo would include example projects and code which are removed by the `pod install` - CocoaDocs would then use the remaining files to generate details on.
-In order to work on a filesystem-less server, some of those metrics need to be optional.
+In order to work on host without a local clone of the pod, some of those metrics need to be optional.

 I built this service to focus on the most pressing problem first: READMEs, CHANGELOGs and license information.
 Basically: